 Late-Onset Trauma: Impact on the Fluids

-The Heart is not just in charge of making the Blood, it is also in charge of circulating it.
-More severe problems with Heart functioning may manifest as Blood Stasis, as the Heart “churns” the Blood in an attempt to process psychologically distressing input.
-Here it is important to remember that Body Fluids “thin” the Blood to prevent Stasis; instead of allowing Blood Stasis to form, the system may drain Body Fluids to keep Blood flowing properly, creating Yin Deficiency or Phlegm.
-As Qi is the “Commander of Blood”, it could also work extra hard to keep Blood flowing and prevent Stasis, developing Qi Deficiency and/or Stagnation as well.
-Clearly these patterns are more likely to show up as Heart Organ problems (i.e., Heart Blood Deficiency, Heart Blood Stasis, Phlegm obstructing the Heart, etc.), but the problem may show up somewhere else as the Kingdom protects the Emperor.
-Any other Yin Organ can show Late-Onset Trauma pathology as they all have major interaction with the Heart: the Lungs through the Upper Jiao and Zong Qi, the Liver as Heart’s 5 Element Mother, the Kidneys as Heart’s Yin-Yang polar opposite, and the Spleen as Heart’s 5 Element Child.
+As the Heart is responsible for producing Blood, acute trauma will likely first present with Blood Deficiency symptoms, which is a common pattern from extreme stress.
+As the saying goes, “Blood is the mother of Qi” so Qi Deficiency – especially that of the Spleen – will often go hand-in-hand with Blood Deficiency from trauma.
+Of course, the Heart is also in charge of circulating the Blood, so more severe problems with Heart functioning may therefore manifest as Blood Stasis as the Heart “churns” the Blood to process the psychologically distressing input.
+Here it is important to remember that the Jin Ye / Body Fluids can help thin Blood to prevent Stasis; so instead of allowing Blood Stasis to form, the system may take from the Body Fluids to maintain proper Blood flow, which can lead to Yin Deficiency and / or the formation of Phlegm instead.
+As Qi is the so-called Commander of Blood, Qi could also work extra hard to keep Blood flowing to prevent Stasis, developing a mixed Qi Deficiency-Stagnation pattern.
+Clearly these patterns are more likely to show up as Heart organ problems – such as Heart Blood Deficiency, Heart Blood Stasis, Phlegm obstructing the Heart, and so on – but the problem may show up somewhere else, as the Kingdom always serves to protect the Emperor.
+Thus, any other Yin Organ can show late-onset trauma pathology as they each interact with the Heart: the Lungs through the Upper Jiao and Zong / Chest Qi, the Liver as Heart’s 5 Element Mother, the Kidneys as Heart’s Yin-Yang opposite, and the Spleen as Heart’s 5 Element Child.

 - Blood Deficiency with Qi Stagnation: Xiao Yao Wan